lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - repeated service or dependency resolution that can be completed during setup
 - repeated `require()` calls for dependencies that should already be cached

 These operations are not forbidden throughout Lily code.
-They are forbidden inside controlled repeated paths when the dependency can be resolved before the repeated operate begins.
+They are forbidden inside controlled repeated paths when the dependency can be resolved before the repeated work begins.

 #### 32.7 Resolve Once, Then Reuse